Most churches start, grow, thrive, decline and eventually end. But I don’t believe that’s God’s plan for the church.

-I’ve endeavored to capture my observations about the characteristics of a church in each of these phases, along with top-priority next steps to help you move towards sustained health.
-My new book, The Unstuck Church: Equipping Churches to Experience Sustained Health, is now available from Thomas Nelson.
+I’ve endeavored to capture my observations about the characteristics of a church in each of these phases, along with top-priority next steps to help you move towards sustained health, into a book: The Unstuck Church: Equipping Churches to Experience Sustained Health.

 Why is it important for church leaders to understand every stage of church growth, and not simply focus on the one where your church sits now?

-A lot of churches get stuck in one of these phases.
+Because a lot of churches get stuck in one of these phases, and it’s important to realize what phase could be ahead of you if you aren’t intentional.
 It happens for different reasons, and I dig into those in the book.
-The key thought I want you to get today is this:
+But the key thought I want you to get today is this:

 If you as a church leader can learn to recognize the characteristics of each phase and the steps that get you unstuck, you are much better positioned to lead a church for the long haul.

 You can be a church that bridges generations, not just a few years of trends or fads.

 - If you’re on the growth side of the life cycle, you’ll be aware of the temptations and pitfalls ahead of you.

 - If you’re on the decline side of the life cycle, you’ll have a clear understanding of what got you there, and the uphill battle you must resolve to engage.

 The Unstuck Church is designed to help you reevaluate the methods we embrace in the church.

 (Because we really do worship our methods.)